CasparKielwein/Aaargh/Classes.md

 Spend a move Action and a Power-Point.
 Move your speed.
 Your movement does not trigger Opportunity attacks and you can move through enemies.

+### Smoke Grenate
+#### Lvl 1: Smoke Grenade
+Cost: 1 Power-Point
+Range 25'
+Creates a cloud of smoke with radius of 5' within range.
+The smoke obscurs vision and all targets observed through the smoke are considered obscursd.

 ## Godsworn
 As a Godsworn you have bound your service to a higher cause or a God from the spiritual realm.